redcheck-med/covid-dicom/README.md

 Other considerations:
 The model above is an initial proposal to develop a solution that helps healthcare professionals to detect patterns in imaging tests for Coronavirus infection quickly and easily.
 We are available to include new implementations and ideas to improve the model's performance.

 ***
+** Project Advantages: **
+***
+**Because the .h5 Models are available for testing and use on other platforms and tools, in addition to the code related to the use of DICOM on the web platform, the project can be improved and audited by any interested party at any time.
+Patient data is protected and is not accessible to the public.
+The data is credible because they are sent by registered doctors and have the patient's CPF identification (real patients and real doctors).
+The data comes from the line of care where the tool is intended to be applied.
+Due to the accessibility of the platform and the AI ​​models, they can have external validation at any time by any research group.
+For being collaborative, any group can optimize AI and direct us to improvements in the tool.
+Finally, as they are data with identification of geographical origin, we can follow the regional characteristics of the pandemic and the behavior of the tool in each of these regions.**

+***